 - Present your case in a trial, where a judge and jury may decide the outcome with a verdict result if a settlement isn’t reached

 You want a lawyer who will fight for you — and that’s exactly what we’ll do.
-Our Camp Lejeune lawyers may also be able to assist veterans and their families with pursuing health care and disability benefits from the U.S. Department of Veterans Affairs (VA).
+Our Camp Lejeune lawyers may also be able to assist veterans and their families with pursuing health care and disability benefits from the VA.

 Learn More About Your Options

 Our experienced personal injury lawyers can help you understand your legal options during a free case review.
 Let us get you the money you deserve.